-“The basic act of filling out your profile, which a lot of people don’t do, is about saying what you’re looking for and telling people what you have to offer.
-It takes [dating] to a different level of thoughtfulness and seriousness.”
+“The basic act of filling out your profile – which a lot of people don’t do – is about saying what you’re looking for and telling people what you have to offer.
+It takes [dating] to a different level of thoughtfulness and seriousness,” she explains.

 Your profile is in your hands, so why not put your best self out there, you might not meet the right person, but you might get a funny story or two and find a welcome respite to lockdown boredom.

 Online dating presents its own set of challenges, it is far from perfect, but it can be what you make of it, and for singles everywhere, now is the perfect time to give it a try.

 For those out there who are reluctant to dive into the world of online dating, Frances thinks it’s worth a shot.

 “For people who are reluctant, I would say just give it a try.
 There are different apps so try a few to see which one you prefer.
 You can always come off if you hate it.”